rgolder1/commercial-trading-java-techtest/README.md

 2) Assume all characters are permissible in a word, including white space.

 3) No requirements on error handling, so just printing error to System out.

+4) If words contain letters but with a different case sensitivity, they are not considered the same.  e.g. 'ABC' and 'abc'.

 ## Data Structures